daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ##### 3.3.9 thingplus_sensor_register
 ```
-- Prototype: int thingplus_sensor_register (void * t, char * name, int uid, char * type, char * device_id, char sensor_id [THINGPLUS_ID_LENGTH]
+- Prototype: int thingplus_sensor_register(void * t, char * name, int uid, char * type, char * device_id, char sensor_id [THINGPLUS_ID_LENGTH]
-- Description: Register sensor in Thing +.
+- Description: Register sensor in Thing+.
 - Parameters
   - t: SDK instance
   - name: Sensor name
   - uid: The unique ID of the sensor in the device.
 It should not overlap with other sensors.
   - type: the type of sensor specified in the gateway model
   - device_id: ID of the device to which the sensor belongs.
-You must use the device ID issued by Thing +.
+You must use the device ID issued by Thing+.
-  - sensor_id: Sensor ID used by Thing +.
-If the sensor registration succeeds, the sensor ID used by Thing + is filled in the corresponding array.
+  - sensor_id: Sensor ID used by Thing+.
+If the sensor registration succeeds, the sensor ID used by Thing+ is filled in the corresponding array.
 - Return Value
   - 0: Success
   - < 0: Failed